Noriyuki Haraguchi: Event of The transfer of Steel and Untitled (1982)

 Haraguchi performed this piece in 1975 and 1976 in the Nirenoko Gallery and in the Maki Gallery in Tokyo, moving twenty-seven steel plates (each 180x22.5 cm) around in the space, thereby "occupying" the floor and the walls in a variety of configurations.

 Untitled (1982), was made from layered steel plates.
 Twenty-five layers of steel are used to make a cut-off pyramid, as a stack of numerous surfaces, with each of there being the topmost surface for a moment.
 Thus the processual quality of the work, its construction over a period of time, becomes an important criterion of the work; at the same time one can equally well imagine the work being dismantled, taken apart piece by piece.
 A similar effect is also created in 100, Revised of 1985-6 which consists of a pyramid of wooden beams and angled sheet copper.

 1990's works

 In the 1990s, Haraguchi revisited past works, notably his 1975-76 actions, whether through the figure of the upright rectangle or various modalities of spatial demarcation.
 In addition, the artist returns again and again to his work with gleaming black oil.
 He changes the position from the centre to the edge of the room, the form mutates from rectangle to circle to square, combinations with wall pictures or partition-like steel plates are explored - but in al of these the notion of space as such determines the form the work takes, as was already the case in his first installation in the mid-1970's.
 His work seems to progress in cycles, as a performance of devotional repetition, always seeking to produce something new in the process.

-" The material factors of a work, the act of creating it, and the time and place of its creation are unique and transitory.
-There is only one life, and likewise there is only one art.
-Only the continuing process counts, not the results.
-That is why I constantly move to another place and repeat an action on many occasions.
-A series of improvisations without beginning or end."